 Examples of Academic Accommodations

 We provide a wide array of accommodations and services.
-Listed below are several examples of what we can provide.
+Listed below are examples of what PASS can provide:

 - Private test area for exams